 Community & charitable giving:

-Brands that go the extra mile with awareness-raising, community events, and donations of products or proceeds put an extra spring in our step.
+Shoe brands that use recycled materials AND go the extra mile to circulate the wealth by supporting community events and donating of products or proceeds put an extra spring in our step.

 Let’s just make sure we don’t buy shoes made of recycled plastic if we don’t need them or send them to landfill after one lifetime.